jkirkby3/PROJ_Option_Pricing_Matlab/README.md

 # Option Pricing PROJ Method (Exotic/Vanilla Options)
 Option pricing (exotic/vanilla derivatives) based on an efficient and general Fourier transform pricing framework - the PROJ method (short for Frame Projection).
 The modules are organized by Pricing Method, then by Model, and then by Contract Type.
 Each contract has a run script, which starts with "Script_", e.g. "Script_BarrierOptions.m".
 Monte Carlo and other pricing libraries are also provided to support R&D.

-<b>Pricing methods (currently) supported:</b>
+<b>Pricing methods supported:</b>
 <ul>
+  <li> PROJ (General Purpose Fourier Method) </li>
   <li> Monte Carlo </li>
-  <li> PROJ (General Purpose Fourier Method) </li>
   <li> Analytical </li>
+  <li> Fourier (Carr-Madan, PROJ) </li>
+  <li> PDE/Finite Difference </li>
+  <li> Lattice/Tree </li>
 </ul>

 <b>Contract types supported:</b>